AnnaGenina/pyGravSphere/README.md

 **pyGravSphere** comes with some built-in functionality to get you started.

+### Get median, 68, 95 percentiles

+These will be output into */Users/Nerd/Desktop/MyWorkDir/ZhaoConst3Plum/Analysis/Limits/* after yo've ran the Analysis option (option 3)

+### Plot the evolution of your chains

+This might be useful for visual evaluation of convergence. (option 4) Note that you cannot use this when you've used multiprocessing, as the chains are not output in any particular order.

 ### Corner plots

-For example, you might want to output a corner plot of your posteriors.
+You might want to output a corner plot of your posteriors.
+This will make a corner plot of all of your free parameters. (option 5)

-### Plot the evolution of your chains

-This might be useful for visual evaluation of convergence.
-Note that you cannot use this when you've used multiprocessing, as the chains are not output in any particular order.

-### Output the percentiles of your mass/density models
+### Output the percentiles of your mass/density/anisotropy models

+Use option 6.
+Make sure you've ran analysis previously.

-## Publications using GravSphere
+## Publications using pyGravSphere

 So you got an awesome result?
 Great! ***You're welcome!*** Please don't foget to cite the original **GravSphere** paper: